github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox.md

 {% if currentVersion == "free-pro-team@latest" %}
 #### Supported `author:` queries

-To filter notifications by user, you can use the `author:` query, and specify the username for the {% data variables.product.prodname_dotcom %} account.
-For example, to see notifications triggered by the Octocat user, use `author:octocat`.
+To filter notifications by user, you can use the `author:` query.
+An author is the original author of the thread (issue, pull-request, gists, discussions etc) for which you are being notified.
+For example, to see notifications for threads created by @octocat, use `author:octocat`.

 #### Supported `owner:` queries

 To filter notifications by owner, you can use the  `owner` query.
-An owner is the user or the organization who owns the {% data variables.product.prodname_dotcom %} asset that triggers the notification.
-To add an `owner:` filter, you must include the organization, or the user and organization, in the query: `repo:organization` or `repo:organization/repository`.
-This query is useful if you belong to several organizations, and want to see notifications for a specific organization, or for a specific user within that organization.
+An owner is the user or the organization of the repository for which you are being notified on {% data variables.product.prodname_dotcom %}.
+This query is useful if you belong to several organizations, and want to see notifications for a specific organization.

 For example, to see notifications from the octo-org organization, use `owner:octo-org`.
-To see notifications from the Octocat {% data variables.product.prodname_dotcom %} user within the octo-org organization, use `owner:octocat/octo-org`.
 {% endif %}

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.21" %}